Guerilla Marketing

 What is Guerrilla Marketing?

-Definition of Guerrilla Marketing
+Guerrilla Marketing Definition

-Origin and Evolution of Guerrilla Marketing
+The Origins and Development of Guerrilla Marketing

 Key Characteristics of Guerrilla Marketing

-Creativity and Unconventional Approach
+Cleverness and Unorthodox Approach

 Low-Cost and High Impact